Heating Your Home? Here’s What You Need to Know:

 1- Change Your HVAC Filters

 A dirty or overused filter makes your heater work much harder, which means it costs more to run.
 Not to mention, dirty filters can pollute the air inside your home with dust, lint, and dirt.
 If you have loved ones with allergies or asthma, having clean, breathable air is of utmost importance.
 A build-up of these contaminants can result in a heater breakdown – most likely an expenditure you do not want to have to pay.
-To ensure high indoor air quality and avoid a costly energy bill, be sure to change your filters monthly.
+This heating and air service ensures high indoor air quality and is an affordable heating and cooling fix, be sure to change your filters monthly.

 2 – Properly Insulate Your Home